department-of-veterans-affairs/vets-website/content/pages/healthcare/health-conditions/exposure-to-hazardous-materials.md

 lastupdate_override:
 order: 5
 relatedlinks:
-  - heading: Other information you may be interested in
+  - heading: More information about your benefits
     links:
     - url: /healthcare/about-va-health-care/
       title: About VA Health Care Coverage